 This'll cause some Web sites you've used in the past not to work anymore.
 But you can easily download those essential ActiveX controls again, this time with more awareness of what you're doing.

-For even more information about ActiveX, Internet technology and related topics, check out the links on the next page.
+For even more information about ActiveX, Internet technology and related topics, check out the links below.